How Much Protein?

 Not so fast!
 There seems to a plateau for protein synthesis regardless of the amount of protein you consume.
 A study by Tarnopolsky et al. (1988) showed that there was NOT a significant increase in protein synthesis between 1.4 grams and 2.4 grams of protein per kilogram bodyweight per day.
 There was, however, a significant increase from .9 grams to 1.4 grams of protein per day.
 So workout hard and consume the right amount of protein and you'll see the gains you are seeking.

-We've discussed how much protein you should eat, BUT, if you don't work out, it doesn't matter how much protein you eat.
+As previously mentioned, there is a minimum you should eat if you don't work out.
+But, eating excessive protein doesn't do much without working out.
+In other words, if you want to build strength and muscle, you need to do both.
 Extra protein without working out will just get stored as fat.
 But, working out with weights while eating lots of protein will ensure that you'll be adding or maintaining your muscle.

 Knowledge is Power